 Wallaroo Wharf offers a berth for small to medium sized cruise ships.
 It is 313 metres long and one of South Australia's most popular regional commercial ports.
 Wallaroo is South Australia's newest port available for cruise itineraries.

-The wharf provides visitor information services and transportation options to the centre of town located approximately one kilometre away.
+The wharf offers a berth for small to medium size cruise ships.
+The wharf provides visitor information services and transportation options to the centre of town located approximately 1 kilometre away.